spacemeshos/protocol/intro.md

 The basic building blocks of the Spacemesh protocol, and the overall, canonical mesh data structure, are transactions and blocks.
 Transactions are account-based, and contain a sender, a recipient, an amount, a signature, and a few other pieces of data.
 Blocks collate zero or more transactions into a discrete set, and contain a block height (layer number), a signature of the miner, a proof of eligibility, and a few other pieces of data.
 See [Mining](mining/01-overview.md) for more information.

-Other relevant data structures include the various types of proof submitted by miners (PoST, PoET, ATX, NiPoST, etc.), and vote messages exchanged as part of the Hare protocol [LINK forthcoming].
+Other relevant data structures include the various types of proof produced and submitted by miners and other services ([PoET](mining/03-poet.md), [ATX](mining/05-atx.md)), and vote messages exchanged as part of the Hare protocol [LINK forthcoming].

 ## Learn More